The Quick Read

 What the Research Says: Rejection Sensitivity and Mental Health

-New research shows that RSD is tied to increases in depression and anxiety, as well as chronic loneliness.
+shows that RSD is tied to increases in depression and anxiety, as well as chronic loneliness.
 If you’ve experienced RSD, this likely won’t come as a surprise.
 Because you tend to avoid rejection and negative feedback, you also likely hunger for connection and positive reinforcement.
 Consider the saying: “The greater the risk, the greater the reward.”
 When it comes to RSD, avoiding risk often means losing out on relationships and opportunities.
 This makes learning tools for managing RSD important for managing life with ADHD.

 Evidence Linking ADHD and Rejection Sensitivity